Intro to Customizing Actions with DMScript

 }

-When adding Functions via the DeployHub Web User Interface, the “Function” header is implied.
+When adding Functions via the DeployHub Pro Web User Interface, the “Function” header is implied.
 The argument names are taken from the Arguments tab.
 There is no need to use the syntax outlined here.
 However, you can use this in an external DMScript file (one stored in a repository) and call it from other Procedures or Functions stored in the same file.

 Call a Function